BWU-Project-2024/bruktglede/docs/Setup.md

 2. Add all dependencies with `yarn install`.
 3. Install Vercel CLI globally on your computer: `sudo yarn global add vercel@latest`.
 4. Check if the download of vercel was successfull by typing `vercel --version`.
-5. Link the codebase to vercel with `vercel link`.
+5. (Not sure about this one) Link the codebase to vercel with `vercel link` .
 6. Add the vercel .env database variables `vercel env pull .env.development.local`.
 This will download all neccessary .env variables needed.
 7. Run next app on local host with `yarn dev`.